-Using the correct detergent in your dishwasher goes a long way towards the longevity of the machine and the cleanliness of your dishes.
-With so many options available in stores, it can be difficult to know whether to use a gel, powder or detergent pack.
-While there's no one type of dishwashing detergent superior to all others, it's helpful to follow the recommendation of your dishwasher's manufacturer.
+Using the correct kind of detergent in your Bosch dishwasher goes a long way toward the longevity of the machine and the cleanliness of your dishes.
+With so many options available in stores, it can be difficult to know whether to use a gel, powder, or dishwasher tab.

 Video of the Day